denoland/deno_lint/docs/rules/rust_style.md

 class PascalCaseClass {}

-import { camelCased } from "external-module.js"; //valid, because one has no control over the identifier import { camelCased as not_camel_cased } from "external-module.js";
+import { camelCased } from "external-module.js"; // valid, because one has no control over the identifier import { camelCased as not_camel_cased } from "external-module.js";
 export * as not_camel_cased from "mod.ts";